 Key consideration 7: The board should ensure that the FMI's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
 Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public.

-CDCC welcomes stakeholder feedback through the Risk Advisory Committee ("RAC") and the User Groups for Derivatives and Fixed Income Clearing Members.
+CDCC welcomes stakeholder feedback through the RMAC and the User Groups for Derivatives and Fixed Income Clearing Members.
 Stakeholders' views are solicited and taken into consideration for any significant changes regarding CDCC's design, rules, or functioning.
-CDCC discloses major decisions made by its Board of Directors, in accordance with applicable legislation and regulations, as well as its recognition orders and the Bank of Canada Amended and Restated Oversight Agreement, by means of notices to Clearing Members, its Clearing Members and regulatory extranets, and on its website, as necessary.